Sansi/StarRiver-Web-User-Manual/en/wizard.md

 4. Add *Group 2*.
 5. Add *Lamp D* into *Group 2*.

 >**Note**: Group information on the web page may not be up to date due to the network latency after the procedure.
-Do not take actions repeatly.
+Do not take actions repeatedly.
 Wait for a moment and refresh the web page to see the changes.
 >
 ### Notify the Server and Controllers